bseverns/seedBox/docs/ci_desktop_builds.md

 - **Linux host dependency sweep.** Installs JUCE’s usual suspects (`libx11-dev`, `libgtk-3-dev`, `libwebkit2gtk-4.1-dev`, `pkg-config`, etc.), configures the JUCE targets, and builds both the plugin and the app to ensure the headers and pkg-config hints stay lined up.
+We also export a `PKG_CONFIG_PATH` that points at the default `/usr/lib/x86_64-linux-gnu` and `/usr/share/pkgconfig` roots and run `pkg-config --cflags --libs gtk+-3.0` explicitly so broken GTK discovery fails fast instead of puzzling you with a missing `gtk/gtk.h` 15 minutes into a build.
 - **Windows host dependency sweep.** Leans on the Visual Studio toolchain that GitHub Actions ships with (explicitly boots the MSVC developer command prompt), layers Ninja on top, and drives the same CMake targets so we know